1979 Baltimore Orioles season: A new owner

-The team had won 90 games and drawn 1.05 million fans in 1978, maintaining a very low attendance level that hadn't changed in 25 years.
-Team manager Hoffberger was under pressure from his family to sell due to players' salaries rising and profits falling.
+The team won 90 games and drew 1.05 million fans in 1978, maintaining an attendance level that hadn't changed in 25 years.
+Hoffberger was under pressure to sell the team due to player salaries rising and profits falling.
 He announced in 1978 that he would entertain offers.
-Williams's purchase was completed in August '79.
-The lawyer said he would move to Washington only if attendance continued to disappoint, although crowds had already begun to swell earlier in the season, before Williams laid down his challenge.
+Williams' purchase was completed in August of 1979.
+The lawyer said he would move to Washington if attendance continued to disappoint, although the draw was up well before Williams issued his warning.

 The players

-The '79 Orioles didn't have a high payroll, but they won with a lot of effort and the individual skills that team members had to offer.
-An amalgam of All-Stars and role players who jelled under Weaver's forceful hand, they pitched well, made key plays, hit in the clutch, came from behind, and won games in unusual ways.
+The Orioles didn't have a high payroll, but won with a lot of effort and the individual skills that team members had to offer.
+An amalgam of All-Stars and role players jelling under Weaver, they pitched well, made key plays, hit in the clutch, came from behind, and won games in unusual ways.
 The phenomenon was given a nickname: "Oriole Magic".

 Offense

-Those carrying the heaviest loads on offense were outfielder Ken Singleton, who had a career year with 35 homers and 111 RBIs and finished second in the American League MVP voting and first baseman Eddie Murray, who had 25 homers and just missing 100 RBI, with a total of 99.
+Those carrying the heaviest loads on offense were outfielder Ken Singleton, who had a career year with 35 homers and 111 RBIs and finished second in the American League MVP voting, and first baseman Eddie Murray, who had 25 homers and 99 RBIs.

 Rich Dauer, Kiko Garcia, and Doug DeCinces filled out the infield, with Garcia taking over for aging Mark Belanger at shortstop.
 Al Bumbry batted leadoff, stole 37 bases, and ran down balls in center field.
-Rick Dempsey hit just .239, but his get-dirty style behind the plate made him a fan favorite.
+Rick Dempsey hit .239, but his get-dirty style behind the plate made him a fan favorite.

-Weaver's idea of platooning veteran John Lowenstein and rookie Gary Roenicke in left field was surprisingly successful.
-Roenicke, acquired in the Montreal deal, had 25 homers and 64 RBI in his first full season in the majors.
-Lowenstein, acquired from the Texas Rangers on waivers after the '78 season, added 11 homers and 34 RBIs.
+Weaver's platoon of veteran John Lowenstein and rookie Gary Roenicke in left field was also successful.
+Roenicke, acquired from Montreal, had 25 homers and 64 RBIs, while Lowenstein, released by Texas Rangers after the 1978 season, added 11 homers and 34 RBIs.

-Weaver also found places to plug in reserve outfielder Pat Kelly, who batted .288; pinch hitter deluxe Terry Crowley, who batted .317, and Benny Ayala, a reserve outfielder with a knack for extra-base hits.
-Lee May still received the majority of the designated hitter at-bats, producing 19 homers and 69 RBIs.
+Weaver also found places to plug in reserve outfielder Pat Kelly, who batted .288; pinch hitter Terry Crowley, who batted .317, and Benny Ayala, a reserve outfielder with a knack for extra-base hits.
+Lee May received the majority of the designated hitter at-bats, producing 19 homers and 69 RBIs.